mainawycliffe/demo-for-building-angular-6-library/README.md

 `ng s --aot`

-The accompanying post for this demo can be located [on my website here](https://theinfogrid.com/tech/developers/angular/building-angular-6-libraries/).
+The accompanying post for this demo can can be found [here](https://codinglatte.com/posts/angular/building-angular-6-libraries/).